holyrouge/Stackotaire/README.md

 # Stackotaire
-A Solitaire game using the Java Stack API
+A Solitaire game using the Java Stack API.